Infant Massage and It's Many Benefits

 Massage is no longer solely the refuge for overworked athletes and office workers suffering from carpal tunnel.
 The littlest in our lives are now reaping the many benefits of massage infants.

 Massage applied specifically to infants is deemed infant massage, used to enhance blood circulation, stimulate the nervous system, promote relaxation, decrease the production of stress hormones, and relieve discomfort associated with colic, gas, congestion, and teething.
 Applied by certified massage therapists or parents who have undergone training in this healing method, infant massage provides many positive benefits for parents and children.

 The University Of Miami School Of Medicine and the Nova Southeastern University have been the flagship institutions researching the effects of massage in infants, citing the numerous benefits in clinical studies.
-Research suggests that touch is as important to infants and children as eating and sleeping.
-For example, massage can stimulate nerves in the brain that facilitate food absorption, resulting in faster weight gain.
-It also lowers levels of stress hormones, resulting in improved immune function.
+According to their numerous studies, research suggests that touch is as important to infants and children as eating and sleeping.
+Tough therapy triggers many physiological changes that help infants and children grow and develop.
+For example, massage can stimulate nerves in the brain which facilitate food absorption, resulting in faster weight gain.
+It also lowers levels of stress hormones, resulting in improved immune function.1

 Infants who receive massage therapy may reap numerous benefits, including a feeling of relaxation, relief from stress, involvement and interaction with adults, and stimulation to the nervous system, which aids in many bodily functions.
 When infant massage therapy is properly applied to pre term infants, they respond with increased weight gains, improved developmental scores, and earlier discharge from the hospital.2